Distances in sparse sets of large Hausdorff dimension: Introduction

 \subsection{The role of Fourier asymptotics in distance sets}

-The information provided by Theorems \ref{mainthm-cor} and \ref{mainthm-2} is universal, in the sense that the intervals in $\Delta(E)$ ensured by these results apply to any set $E$ with high enough Hausdorff dimension (Theorem \ref{mainthm-cor}) or Hausdorff content (Theorem \ref{mainthm-2}).
+While the previous sections focused on identifying intervals in $\Delta(E)$, we now turn to finer questions about the distribution of distances, especially the behaviour of isolated points or clusters within $\Delta(E)$.
+0.1in The information provided by Theorems \ref{mainthm-cor} and \ref{mainthm-2} is universal, in the sense that the intervals in $\Delta(E)$ ensured by these results apply to any set $E$ with high enough Hausdorff dimension (Theorem \ref{mainthm-cor}) or Hausdorff content (Theorem \ref{mainthm-2}).
 The identifiers of these intervals, namely the sizes of high-density cubes of $E$, are in general arbitrary.
 However, if additional properties of $E$ are available, one may extract further information about the structure of $\Delta(E)$, addressing finer questions.
 For example, what is the distribution or separation of points in $\Delta(E)$?
 Does the existence of a point in $\Delta(E)$ ensure that there are other points in $\Delta(E)$ nearby?
 It turns out that such problems can be explored via $L^2$-Fourier asymptotics of measures supported on $E$.
 The following theorem is a first result in this direction.
 0.1in Given a probability measure $\mu$, let us denote by